Biology

 Prerequisites: BIO 151L, BIO 152L.

 BIO 499.
 Environmental Biology Internship.
-3 Hours
+2 Hours

 Majors will have the opportunity to obtain valuable training and experience under the mentorship of established scientists and professionals.
 Emphasis on approaches to solving environmental problems including such research areas as bioremediation, risk assessment, and ecological restoration.
 May be repeated up to six semester hours.
-No science credit for biology majors.

-Prerequisite(s): Permission of Environmental Biology Program Coordinator.
+Prerequisites: Permission of Environmental Biology Program Coordinator.